 Looking through a toddler’s eyes, it’s easy to see why a trip to the doctor can be a pretty scary outing.
-For starters, it’s an unfamiliar environment for most little ones, who may have only gone in for regular checkups, which fall far enough apart that it isn’t a part of their regular routines, and when they have been there more often, it’s generally because they’ve been sick, which isn’t a very good association, and as his memory gets better, he can also better remember unpleasant things like shots, evaluations, or illnesses.
+For starters, it’s an unfamiliar environment for most little ones, who may have only gone in for regular checkups, which fall far enough apart that it isn’t a part of their regular routines, and when they have been there more often, it’s generally because they’ve been sick, which isn’t a very good association, and as their memory gets better, they can also better remember unpleasant things like shots, evaluations, or illnesses.

-- Read books: Helping Baby know what to expect before going to the appointment is a great way to let him become more confident and prepared, and books are a great tool for teaching the ins and outs of doctor’s visits.
+- Read books: Helping Baby know what to expect before going to the appointment is a great way to let them become more confident and prepared, and books are a great tool for teaching the ins and outs of doctor’s visits.
 You may even act out some of the scenes in the book, letting Baby play the doctor while you play the role of the patient, to show it’s not so scary.

 - Offer rewards: Ending the outing on a positive note by offering a small reward, such as a special treat or gift, can help put a happy spin on the day.
 After all, Baby deserves a prize for a job well done!

 The doctor’s office is a fairly normal fear for toddlers and young children, but since Baby will be going in for checkups regularly all their life, learning not to be afraid will only help them out as they grow.